SAP-samples/partner-reference-application/Tutorials/16-Test-Trace-Debug.md

 ### SAP Cloud Application Programming Model Unit Tests

 The data model and services can be tested with the SAP Cloud Application Programming Model unit test framework.
 The framework uses standard JavaScript libraries such as Chai and Mocha.
 A reference test implementation can be found in the folder */test/*.
-There are tests available for the entitiy model (folder */db/*) and for the service (folder */srv/*).
+There are tests available for the entity model (folder */db/*) and for the service (folder */srv/*).

 There are two ways to test the services in SAP Cloud Application Programming Model, either via service APIs or via HTTP APIs.
 For more details, go to the [SAP Cloud Application Programming Model documentation on testing with cds.test](https://cap.cloud.sap/docs/node.js/cds-test).